victowang/BREADME.md/README.md

 [Wikipedia](https://en.wikipedia.org/wiki/Algorithm)

 A recipe is a lot like an algorithm, so why not write them the way we document code **¯\\\_(ツ)_/¯** ?
-Here you will find what I have to share about baking bread at home.
+Here, you will find what I have to share about baking bread at home.

 ## Why I make bread :
 I once asked myself : how does bread from supermarkets stay soft for so long ?
-Than answer can be found on the ingredients list on the packet.
+The answer can easily be found by reading the ingredient list on store-bought bread.

 For most of humanity's history, bread was simple and made with very few ingredients : flour, water, and salt.
 What about yeast ?
-It is convenient and fast but if we want to go back to the roots of bread, we have to tame some wild yeast to make what is called a "sourdough starter" or "levain".
-To learn how to do that, click [here](starter_creation.md).
+Bread was traditionnaly naturally levened using a "sourdough starter" or "levain", which is made by creationg a nice environment for beneficial bacteria and wild yeast to live in.

+I enjoy cooking and craftsmanship, bread baking fits right in between and I am addicted to it because there is so much to learn : how the ingredients affect the texture and flavour, how I handle the dough, how to manage proper fermentation...
+Bread baking is a truly delicious hobby.

 ## What I learned from baking bread :